Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Landmark-based ISLR Framework

-Landmarks are encoded as images using Skeleton\-DML, an algorithm proposed by \cite{memmesheimer2022skeleton}, originally applied to represent skeletal joints in few-shot action recognition.
-To the best of our knowledge, \cite{alves2024enhancing} were the first to apply Skeleton-DML to ISLR, obtaining promising results on LIBRAS datasets.
+Landmarks are encoded as images using Skeleton-DML \cite{memmesheimer2022skeleton}, originally applied to represent skeletal joints in few-shot action recognition.
+To the best of our knowledge, Alves et al. \cite{alves2024enhancing} were the first to apply Skeleton-DML to ISLR, obtaining promising results on LIBRAS datasets.
 The underlying idea of such representation applies broadly to space–time coordinates, such as general body landmarks.
 Adapting it to the 2-D case is straightforward by disregarding depth ($z$-coordinate), which simply reduces the encoded data volume.

 Given $L$ landmarks and $T$ frames, the 2-D version of the Skeleton-DML encoding procedure consists of creating two $L \times T$ matrices (tensors), one for each of the $x$ and $y$ coordinates.
 These tensors are reshaped so that three consecutive column entries are organized as channels, forming a 3-channel image.
 The reshaped tensors are then horizontally concatenated, forming a single image.
-More details are provided in the original work \citep{memmesheimer2022skeleton}.
-For a more formal description, the reader is referred to \cite{alves2024enhancing}.
+More details are provided in the original work \cite{memmesheimer2022skeleton} and in \cite{alves2024enhancing}.